Ryvenay/AFP2/doc/system_plan.md

 ### Web framework – Bootstap
 Bootstap will be used to make the dynamic layout of the webshop, so it works smoothly on all resolutions in the browsers.

-### Web server – Apache
+### Web server – Apache - Laravel
-An Apache web server will be used to store the database information, in which we will store the database writen in MySQL structure.
+An Apache web server will be used to store the database information, in which we will store the database writen in MySQL structure and Laravel.

 ### Programming language – PHP
 We are going to write our code in PHP, since it is the most used programming language for building websites.
 The PHP version which is going to be used is PHP 7.4 or higher since Laravel needs that environment.